 Virtual network and subnets

-A subnet is a range of IP addresses in the VNet.
-You can divide a VNet into multiple subnets for organization and security.
-Each NIC in a VM is connected to one subnet in one VNet.
-NICs connected to subnets (same or different) within a VNet can communicate with each other without any extra configuration.
+A subnet is a range of IP addresses in the virtual network.
+You can divide a virtual network into multiple subnets for organization and security.
+Each NIC in a VM is connected to one subnet in one virtual network.
+NICs connected to subnets (same or different) within a virtual network can communicate with each other without any extra configuration.

-When you set up a VNet, you specify the topology, including the available address spaces and subnets.
-If the VNet is to be connected to other VNets or on-premises networks, you must select address ranges that don't overlap.
-The IP addresses are private and can't be accessed from the Internet, which was true only for the non-routable IP addresses such as 10.0.0.0/8, 172.16.0.0/12, or 192.168.0.0/16.
-Now, Azure treats any address range as part of the private VNet IP address space that is only reachable within the VNet, within interconnected VNets, and from your on-premises location.
+When you set up a virtual network, you specify the topology, including the available address spaces and subnets.
+Select address ranges that don't overlap if the virtual network is connected to other virtual networks or on-premises networks.
+The IP addresses are private and can't be accessed from the Internet.
+Azure treats any address range as part of the private virtual network IP address space.
+The address range is only reachable within the virtual network, within interconnected virtual networks, and from your on-premises location.

-If you work within an organization in which someone else is responsible for the internal networks, you should talk to that person before selecting your address space.
-Make sure there is no overlap and let them know the space you want to use so they don't try to use the same range of IP addresses.
+If you work within an organization in which someone else is responsible for the internal networks, talk to that person before selecting your address space.
+Ensure there's no overlap in the address space.
+Communicate to them the space you want to use so they don't try to use the same range of IP addresses.

-By default, there is no security boundary between subnets, so VMs in each of these subnets can talk to one another.
-However, you can set up Network Security Groups (NSGs), which allow you to control the traffic flow to and from subnets and to and from VMs.
+There aren't security boundaries by default between subnets.
+Virtual machines in each of these subnets can communicate.
+If your deployment requires security boundaries, use Network Security Groups (NSGs), which control the traffic flow to and from subnets and to and from VMs.

-This table lists the methods that you can use to create a VNet and subnets.
+This table lists the methods that you can use to create a virtual network and subnets.

 Network security groups

 All NSGs contain a set of default rules.
-The default rules cannot be deleted, but because they are assigned the lowest priority, they can be overridden by the rules that you create.
+The default rules cannot be deleted.
+They're assigned the lowest priority and can't be overridden by the rules that you create.

-Be sure to plan your NSGs when you plan your VMs and VNet.
+Be sure to plan your NSGs when you plan your virtual machines and virtual network.